set parameters

 Eleven immune cell types were identified in this dataset by the original authors: (double negative CD3 T cells, CD4 T cells, B cells, monocytes, macrophages, CD8 T cells, neutrophils, natural killer cells, dendritic cells, regulatory T cells), 2 structural cell types (endothelial, mesenchymal), 2 tumour cell types (keratin+ tumour, tumour) and one unidentified category.

 We use the L-function to measure the degree of co-localisation between two cell types.
-The L-function is a variance-stabilised version of the K-function given by the equation
+The L-function is a statistical tool used to quantify spatial relationships between two cell types—specifically, whether they tend to be closer together (co-localised) or further apart (dispersed) than would be expected by chance.

 Firstly, we can test whether one cell type tends to be more localised with another cell type in one condition compared to the other.
 This can be done using the spicy function, where we specify the condition parameter.